krypt0ra/station/README.md

 # Versioning
 There are 3 segments of the version tag X.Y.Z where X represents major releases, Y minor changes - features, Z minor changes - bugfixes

+# New features this child-project has
+- Fully optimized and fixed dockerization.
+Run this project just by once command.
+- Started since 02 Oct 2024 Redis pubsub notifier is available.
+You can create multiple connections and use RedisNotifier as a publisher to the channel which was set in config.yml

 # TODOs

+## These are FIXED!
 As you know from the lines above (or if you found this repo probably you already know) that the original project has a lot of, dozens of bugs, git conflicts and much more.
 So what I fixed was:
 1. ichimoku indicator (pandas error)